 Values are very personal, and for that reason people are often reluctant to share them.
 They may feel judged for wanting something that goes against the norm or reflects that they have higher expectations.
 This is why it’s so important when discovering motivations to try get to the real reasons why your staff hold those values dear.

 If they’re looking for a better work life balance it could be because their father spent all his time at work and they never really got to know him.
 They may desire to be more involved in their family life without having to sacrifice their career.
-If they want to become a specialist it may be because they want to make a greater contribution to a particular field of veterinary medicine.
+If they want to do a certificate it may be because they want to make a greater contribution to a particular field of veterinary medicine.
 Supporting them in that ambition can benefit the practice.

 Ultimately the key to successfully reintegrating staff is about letting people know that you genuinely care about what’s important to them.
 Certainly business recovery strategies are as important, but focusing on the human element of the practice will create more engaged and committed employees, and right now, that’s the best asset a veterinary practice can have.